sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 The sponsors trace the sign of the cross on the candidates' brow with the thumb, whereas the priest makes the sign over them--both priest and sponsors saying the words: **In the name of the Father, and of the Son, and of the Holy Spirit.**

-23. Holding his hand outstretched over them, the priest says (using singular forms when required): **Let us pray.
+23\.
+Holding his hand outstretched over them, the priest says (using singular forms when required): **Let us pray.
 God of heaven and earth, God of the angels and archangels, God of the patriarchs and prophets, God of the apostles and martyrs, God of the confessors and virgins, God of all the devout; God whom every tongue praises and before whom all bend the knee, in heaven, on earth, and in the depths; I call on you, Lord, to watch over these servants of yours in like manner, and to lead them in your kindness to the grace of your baptism; through Christ our Lord.**
 All: Amen.

-## Exorcism

 Using the singular forms when required: